nicolaslazzos/react-native-skeleton-placeholder/README.md

 ## Changes

-I (nicolaslazzos) improved this library so you can pass custom components as children.
-See the example.
+I (nicolaslazzos) improved this library so you can pass custom components as children and also the skeletons adapts to layout changes, including screen rotation.
+See the example in the Usage section.

 ![](https://i.imgur.com/3aDeSTZ.gif)